-Recently I have become aware of this Ukrainian nationalist constituency while checking my inbox.
-Indeed, trolls routinely send hostile and anonymous emails accusing me of being a paid stooge of the Kremlin and Vladimir Putin.
-Such a response is perplexing given the lengths I have taken to explain the subtle nuance and the historical role of the Cossack.
-In a recent article, I point out that across time Cossacks weren’t always anti-Semitic, let alone authoritarian.
-What is more, a lot of Cossack cruelty must be traced back to Russia and the age of the czars.
+Recently I became aware of this Ukrainian nationalist constituency while checking my inbox.
+Indeed, trolls routinely sent hostile and anonymous emails accusing me of being a paid stooge of the Kremlin and Vladimir Putin.
+Such a response is perplexing given the lengths I have taken to explain the subtle nuance and historical role of the Cossack.
+In a recent article, I pointed out that over time, Cossacks weren’t always anti-Semitic, let alone authoritarian.
+What is more, a lot of Cossack cruelty must be traced back to Russia and the age of the Czars.

 Chmielnicki Massacre of 1648-1649

 Estimates differ as to the total number of Jewish casualties, but according to the International Encyclopedia of the Social Sciences, as many as 125,000 were killed during massacres.
-After I published my original article, a predictable flood of Kiev nationalists inundated my inbox with emails claiming that all Ukrainian Cossacks were freedom fighters.
+After I published my original article, a predictable flood of Kyiv nationalists inundated my inbox with emails claiming that all Ukrainian Cossacks were freedom fighters.
 Somewhat more polite was Dr. Frank E. Sysyn, the director of the Peter Jacyk Centre for Ukrainian Historical Research at the University of Alberta.
-Rather than praise me for taking on Ukraine’s sacred cows, Sysyn charges that I overgeneralize and conflate the history of Ukrainian and Russian Cossacks.
+Rather than praise me for taking on Ukraine’s sacred cows, Sysyn charged that I overgeneralized and conflated the history of Ukrainian and Russian Cossacks.